 The Enoden Looks Fun, but It Can Be the Hardest Part of the Day

 Kids often love the idea of riding the Enoden, but parents should plan for the reality.
-On weekends and around midday, the train can be packed.
-That usually means folding your stroller, standing closely with other passengers, and having very little space to settle a tired child.
+On weekends, holidays, and around midday, the train can be packed.
+That may mean folding your stroller, standing closely with other passengers, and having very little space to settle a tired child.

 If your family is traveling with a baby, a toddler, or a child who still naps, do not build your whole day around multiple Enoden rides.
 One short ride may be fun.
 Repeating it across the day is where stress builds.